Skip to Main Content

 Admissions Policy, Application Requirements and Procedures

 Ready to apply to Delaware Law?
-Submit your application now!

-Delaware Law seeks applicants who have earned a bachelor's degree from an accredited college or university.
+Delaware Law seeks to admit academically qualified applicants who will bring a wide range of backgrounds, experiences, and perspectives to the classroom and legal profession.
 We seek students with strong academic records established during their undergraduate years and, where applicable, through graduate study.
-We use a holistic admission review process that considers not only your undergraduate GPA and standardized test scores, but also your work and life experiences, extracurricular activities, and community service and involvement.
-We welcome diversity, in all its forms, and invite you to review our Nondiscrimination Policy.
-We encourage women and ethnic minorities, along with first-generation college and law students, to apply.
-We require that all applicants submit a personal statement with their application and highly encourage the submission of a diversity statement where applicable.
+We use a holistic admission review process that considers not only your undergraduate grades, standardized test scores, and scholarly achievements but also your work and life experiences, extracurricular activities, community or public service, potential for leadership, and the extent to which economic, physical or other challenges have been overcome.
+We require that all applicants submit a personal statement with their application and highly encourage the submission of a supplemental enhancement statement discussing any other unique personal life experiences that demonstrate your growth and potential and may contribute to strengthening our educational environment.
+It is strongly suggested that letters of recommendation be provided as well.
+The applicant’s entire file will be reviewed and considered during the evaluation process.

 We are happy to help you through the application process.
 Please review the application requirements and procedures below and contact the Admissions Office if you need assistance.